wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

 To learn about the `component.yaml` file, see [Overview of the component.yaml file](../develop-components/manage-component-source-configurations.md#overview-of-the-componentyaml-file).
 !!! note
-    Automatic endpoint generation is not supported for dynamic endpoint parameters such as variable ports.
+    - Automatic endpoint generation is not supported for dynamic endpoint parameters such as variable ports.
 Therefore, you must use an `component.yaml` file to define dynamic endpoint parameters.

-    If you're defining REST API and WebSocket endpoints in the same component, they must use separate ports.
+    - If you're configuring REST API and WebSocket endpoints in the same component, they must use separate ports.
 Sharing a port between these two endpoint types is not supported.

 To learn about the `component.yaml` file, see [Overview of the component.yaml file](../develop-components/manage-component-source-configurations.md#overview-of-the-componentyaml-file).